parmetd/Project-3-Airbnb-Pricing/README.md

 4. Cleaned up some code
 5. Compared the improved results
 6. Deeper exploration of room rentals
 7. New best .755 with XGBoost!
+(More on that here: https://en.wikipedia.org/wiki/Gradient_boosting).
+It is probably slightly overfitting though as train was .946.

 So now future edition is: